narendrasss/ubc/docs/comm-335/02-03-databases/README.md

 * Field -> A single attribute
 * Record -> A logical grouping of related fields
 * Table -> A logical grouping of related records

+### Data Dictionary

+* Used to centralize, document, control, and coordinate use of data within an organization.
+  * Repository of information about a database (metadata)
+  * Defined and controlled by database administrator
+* Generate reports used for system documentation, database design/implementation, and audit trail

 ## Database Design